Libraries are all about learning, and this inspires everything we do.

 After this class participants will be aware of and understand:

 We regularly run drop-in classes on our library resources.
-Feel free to come along to any that interest you; there is no need to book in advance.
+Feel free to come along to any that interest you.
+Registration is required for some classes.
+For more information click on the name of the class in the calendar below.

 If you would like a one to one class we will do our best to help.
 These are usually held at a PC on Floor 1 or in a Library Staff Office.